-The reason is because cotton amounts to nearly half of the world’s demand for fabric (according to Organic Exchange), so millions of farmers, big time business companies and manufacturers are growing it.
+The reason is because cotton amounts to nearly half of the world’s demand for fabric, so millions of farmers, big time business companies and manufacturers are growing it.
 And guess how… by using conventional practices involving pesticides.
 A study conducted by the Organic Trade Association pointed that conventionally-grown cotton has a share of 25% of the total use of pesticides for all crops!
 Now that’s a worrisome statistic, isn’t it?
 Since the need for cotton is consistent and even growing, farming needs to push production faster, that’s why most of the cotton cultivated is genetically modified too.

 Still, there are manufacturers utilizing organic fibers for their production.
 You can learn about certain organic cotton facts here.
 We can help by start preferring organic clothing over conventional more often.
 That’s how if the demand for it grew on a global scale, the supply would tend to grow too.